Clever Plant Container Ideas

 Don’t think fashion is relevant in the garden?
 Think again with these inspirational (and unusual) ideas!

 - Clothes!
-Couldn’t resist including this one from The Happy Hoe – how many of you are brave enough to hang a garden out in your lingerie?
+Couldn’t resist including this one from Violet Alone – how many of you are brave enough to hang a garden out in your lingerie?

 Got an old basket you no longer use?
 They come in all shapes and sizes and usually have great drainage built-in.
 They also have the added benefit of being portable gardens with handles!

-- Shoes and boots – there are just too many photos to show in this post – you can check out more sensational shoe planters in a later post.
+- Shoes and boots – there are just too many photos to show in this post.
+See more ideas for sensational shoe planters.

 Once outgrown, these cute little white children's sneakers make perfect pots for the garden.
 Softened with matching white cascading flowers they make a perfect pair as the plants chosen don't dwarf the shoes.